Fires are classified into different types or ‘classes of fire’ so we know how best to control them.

 - Space Heaters: It is common for people to leave space heaters near loose cloth like bedding, curtains and clothing left to dry.

-The best techniques for extinguishing electrical fires include:
+The best materials for extinguishing electrical fires include:

 - Dry Chemical Extinguisher: The ideal way to fight a small electrical fire is to use a dry chemical fire extinguisher such as an ABC rated household extinguisher.